mahmoudimus/ac/docs/public/guides/introduction.md

 <div class="aui-message hint shadowed information-macro">
 	<span class="aui-icon icon-hint">Icon</span>
 	<div class="message-content">
-    	<p>Atlassian Connect is new and in Beta for now, but it's growing all the time.
+    	<p>Atlassian Connect is new and in active development for now, but it's growing all the time.
 If there's a feature you'd like to see added to Atlassian Connect—say a new extension point or a REST resource—please let us know.</p><p>Submit new feature requests, bugs, and feature votes in the <a href="https://ecosystem.atlassian.net/browse/AC" class="external-link" rel="nofollow">Atlassian Connect JIRA project</a>.</p><p><strong>IMPORTANT:</strong> If you are building an add-on with Atlassian Connect, please subscribe to the <a href="https://groups.google.com/forum/?fromgroups=#!forum/atlassian-connect-dev" class="external-link" rel="nofollow">mailing list</a>.
 Updates and changes to the framework will be posted there.
 You can ask questions on <a href="http://answers.atlassian.com" class="external-link" rel="nofollow">Atlassian Answers</a> by tagging your post "atlassian-connect".</p>
 	</div>
 </div>